bright/new-www/content/blog/top-challenges-and-opportunities-in-digital-health-innovation-experts-insights-shared-at-the-hlth-conference.md

 \
 At the recent **HLTH Conference in Amsterdam**, industry leaders and experts gathered to discuss the most pressing challenges and exciting opportunities in digital health innovation.
 From technological readiness and regulatory hurdles to the transformative potential of AI and preventive healthcare, the conversations highlighted the fast-evolving landscape of digital health and medtech.
 Check out the insights shared at the conference to understand the current state and the future of healthcare innovation.

-## \
 Top Challenges

-### \
 Technological advancements vs. readiness of healthcare systems

-\
-"The challenge is not the technology but the readiness to embrace and implement it, especially in healthcare, where things are still quite archaic.
+<blockquote><h2>Technological advancements vs. readiness of healthcare systems</h2><div>"The challenge is not the technology but the readiness to embrace and implement it, especially in healthcare, where things are still quite archaic.
 There are places that still use fax machines and lots of paper-pushing.
-There are silos and fragmentation in processes and administration."
-(Aahuti Rai, Strategic Advisor, Venture Partner @ Four Points Consulting)
+There are silos and fragmentation in processes and administration." </div><footer>Aahuti Rai, Strategic Advisor, Venture Partner @ Four Points Consulting</footer></blockquote>

-### \
 Importance of cultural change and mindset shifts

 <div className="image">![](/images/baner_final-fernando-1-.png "")</div>